X

 Aditya Menon

-In years remaining period in the this quarter we may be incurring expenditure to the tune of around 3 crores of rupees and raise 17 crores consolidated basis we have to incur during next two years.
+Maybe in the remaining period in this quarter, we may be incurring expenditure to the tune of around INR3 crores and rest INR17 crores consolidated basis, we have to incur during next two years.

 Aditya Menon

-And it is like how we have already submitted all samples and all as soon as the samples are approved, production have started.
-We just have to order the required cells, required machinery.
-We don’t want to do it too early or too late, you know, to have a good cash flow or not use our funds in a wrong way.
+And it is like how we have already submitted all the samples and all.
+As soon as the samples are approved, production start, we just have to order the required machinery.
+We don’t want to do it too early or too late to have a good cash flow or not use our funds in a wrong way.

-So I can give you the tentative details so far.
-Alcob is concerned we will have to incur capex of around 7 crores of rupee in next two years in bearing about 7 crores and in breaks around 6 crores.
+So I can give you the tentative details.
+So for Alkop is concerned, we will have to incur capex of around INR7 crores in the next two years in Bearing about INR7 crores and in Brakes around INR6 crores.

 Aditya Menon